-If you're still with me, allow me to recommend that you browse through datestest.bib to get a feel for just how many of the Manual's complexities the article, periodical, and review types attempt to address.
-It may be that in future releases of biblatex-chicago I'll be able to simplify these procedures somewhat, but with any luck the vast majority of sources won't require knowledge of these onerous details. artwork Arne Kjell Vikhagen has pointed out to me that none of the standard entry types were straightforwardly adaptable when referring to visual artworks.
+Arne Kjell Vikhagen has pointed out to me that none of the standard entry types were straightforwardly adaptable when referring to visual artworks.
 The Manual doesn't give any thorough specifications for such references, and indeed it's unclear that it believes it necessary to include them in the reference apparatus at all.
 Still, it's easy to conceive of contexts in which a list of artworks studied might be desirable, and biblatex includes entry types for just this purpose, though the standard styles leave them undefined.
-The two I chose to include in previous releases were artwork and image, the former intended for paintings, sculptures, etchings, and the like, the latter for photographs.
-The 16th edition of the Manual has modified its specifications for presenting photographs so that they are the same as for works in all other media.
-The image type, therefore, is now merely a clone of the artwork type, maintained mainly to provide backward compatibility for users migrating from the old specification to the current one.
+The two I have adopted are artwork and image, the former intended for paintings, sculptures, etchings, and the like, the latter for photographs.
+The two entry types work in exactly the same way as far as constructing your .bib entry, and when printed the only difference will be that the titles of artworks are italicized, those of images in plain text.

 As one might expect, the artist goes in author and the name of the work in title.
 The type field is intended for the medium - e.g., oil on canvas, charcoal on paper - and the version field might contain the state of an etching.
 You can place the dimensions of the work in note, and the current location in organization, institution, and/or location, in ascending order of generality.
 The type field, as in several other entry types, uses biblatex's automatic capitalization routines, so if the first word only needs a capital letter at the beginning of a sentence, use lowercase in the .bib file and let biblatex handle it for you.
-(See Manual 3.22, 8.193; leo:madonna, bedford:photo.)
+(See Manual 12.33; leo:madonna, bedford:photo.)

-As a final complication, the Manual (8.193) says that "the names of works of antiquity ... are usually set in roman."
+As a final complication, the Manual (8.206) says that "the names of works of antiquity ... are usually set in roman."
 If you should need to include such a work in the reference apparatus, you can either define an entrysubtype for an artwork entry - anything will do - or you could use the image type, or you could try the misc entry type with an entrysubtype.
 Fortunately, in this instance the other fields in a misc entry function pretty much as in artwork or image.